 A: GE is making this document available to you because you are a GE stockholder.
-If you are a holder of GE common stock as of the close of business on the Record Date (as defined below), you will be entitled to receive a distribution of one share of our common stock for every three shares of common stock of GE that you hold on that date.
-This document will help you understand how the Spin-Off will result in your ownership of shares in the Company and the operations of the Company as a stand-alone entity.
+If you are a holder of GE common stock as of the close of business on the Record Date (as defined below), you will be entitled to receive a distribution of shares of our common stock for every shares of common stock of GE that you hold on that date.
+This document will help you understand how the Spin-Off will result in your ownership of shares in the Company and the operations of the Company as a standalone entity.